-There’s a trio of restaurants here in the Rogue Valley that hold the highest standards for fine fare and outstanding wines.
-Larks Kitchen & Cocktails in Medford, Luna Café & Mercantile at the Ashland Hills Hotel and Larks Home Kitchen Cuisine at the Ashland Springs Hotel have a shared vision for local, fresh food that is visually spectacular and exquisite to taste.
+There are two restaurants in the Rogue Valley that for more than 10 years have held the highest standards for fine fare and outstanding wines.
+Luna Café & Mercantile at the Ashland Hills Hotel and Larks Home Kitchen Cuisine at the Ashland Springs Hotel have a shared vision for local, fresh food that is visually spectacular and exquisite to taste.

-The Neuman Hotel Group may operate the three restaurants, but their chefs are kings in the kitchen with free rein to create and innovate.
-Chefs Billy Buscher, Dave Georgeson and Franco Console (pictured above 2nd from left) lead creative, hardworking teams of gastronomic professionals who share a passion for only the best.
+The Neuman Hotel Group may operate the two restaurants, but their chefs are kings in the kitchen with free rein to create and innovate.
+Chefs Dave Georgeson and Franco Console (pictured above 2nd from left) lead creative, hardworking teams of gastronomic professionals who share a passion for only the best.

 Chef Dave Georgeson, Luna Cafe + Mercantile

 Luna Café & Mercantile, housed within the Ashland Hills Hotel & Suites, is designed for quick, easy and delicious fare.
 Chef David Georgeson intentionally limits the menu but that doesn’t mean fast food.
 Sure there’s sundries and the best of local beers and wines in the bottle to go or stay, but there’s also a basil cheesecake and a fresh fruit tart, tempting for breakfast, a mid-afternoon reprieve or a late night snack.
 These masterpieces are created by Luna’s Pastry Chef, Kali Kennedy.
 Consider glass jars packed full with fresh fruit crumble and mascarpone mousse, tiramisu and house made ice cream.
 You’ll find seasonal flavors you just didn’t expect and are delighted to encounter.